openlab-at-city-tech/openlab/wp-content/plugins/mammoth-docx-converter/readme.txt

 Install the plugin in the usual way, and you should be able to use the Mammoth .docx converter when adding a post.
 If you can't see the meta box, make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 1.21.0 =

+* Update mammoth.js to 1.7.0.
+This includes support for documents in the strict format.

 = 1.20.0 =